kercheval/GradleCMPlugin/README.md

 completion (just before tasks are executed and just after the configuration phase).
-This is normally exactly the right behavior, but specific build ordering or other custom needs may be require some form of later task execution (and thus project.version binding).
+This is normally exactly the right behavior, but specific build ordering or other custom needs may be require some form of later task execution (and thus late project.version binding).
 </p>
 		</td>
 	</tr>